zuozhenggh/learning-library/data-management-library/data-lake/data-lake.md

 ## Task 2: Create OCI Data Flow from Data Integration

-In this step, we are going to use again Quick Actions to click on Create Data Flow and then use the designer to setup the source and target along with any other filters we would like.
+Navigate to the Workspace Lakehouse in Data Integration and in this step, we are going to use again Quick Actions to click on Create Data Flow and then use the designer to setup the source and target along with any other filters we would like.

 ![Create Data Flow](./images/Create_dataflow.png " ")

-By default, at the bottom of the designer,  you want to enter the name for the New Data Flow, DataFlow_UploadGenre, and Select the Project that was created in the last lab.
+By default, at the bottom of the designer,  you want to enter the name for the New Data Flow, DataFlow_UploadGenre, and Select the Project that was created in the last lab which was Project_lakehouse.

 ![Create Data Flow](./images/dataflow1.png " ")

 Then click Create.
-This way you can save as you go along to in order not to lose any changes.
+This way you can save as you go along in order to not lose any changes.

 From the toolbar, there are sources, targets, filters, joins and other options.
 You are going to drag the source icon over to the design area.
 Then start to fill out the details for the source by clicking on Select, and then choose the ADW asset that was created in the first lab.
 Select the Default Connection, and in Schema, ADMIN.
 For the Entity choose the MOVIE_GENRE table.
+If MOVIE_GENRE is not available, click Edit Data Entity and select MOVIE_GENRE.

 ![Create Data Flow](./images/dataflow2.png " ")

 Next you want to filter the data in order not to pull in the entire data set.
-If this was streaming it or large files this would be an important step.
+If this was streaming in or large files, this would be an important step.
+Drag the filter icon into the design area and create a filter condition.

 ![Create Data Flow](./images/dataflowfilter.png " ")